 In July 2018, the Town entered into a contract with Carolina Waste for collections and disposal of residential solid waste, recycling and collection and disposal of yard debris for a period of five years with the Town retaining the unilateral right of automatic renewal for two additional one-year terms.
 The contract stipulates the amounts to be paid based on service types and frequencies, which vary from year to year.
-Total expense for the year ended June 30, 2022, was \$1,059,052.
+Total expense for the year ended June 30, 2023 was \$1,168,354.

-In February 2022, the Town reentered a contract with Island Beach Services to provide staff to patrol the beach and maintain a safe environment for beach guests.
+In February 2023, the Town reentered a contract with Island Beach Services to provide staff to patrol the beach and maintain a safe environment for beach guests.
 This agreement is for a three-year term with an option for two one-year extensions.
-The annual cost of the contract is \$584,000.
-The Beach Patrol services were funded by county and state accommodations taxes.
+The annual cost of the contract is \$389,376.
+The Beach Patrol services were funded from County and State Accommodations Taxes.